 Extraction of Cellulose

-The extraction of Cellulose from African star apple waste was done by Kraft pulping method as described by Ikese et al., (2024).
+The extraction of Cellulose from African star apple waste was done by Kraft pulping method as described by Ikese et al, (2024).
 38% and 8.6% cellulose were extracted from the seeds and peels respectively using 18% NaOH, 12% Na2S.9H2O and 5% NaOCl.
 The cellulose was dried and preserved for analysis.

 Fig. 1&2; Cellulose extracted from Chrysophyllum albidum peels and seeds respectively